turingschool-examples/backend_mod_1_prework/day_2/README.md

-## Day 2
+# Day 2 - Arrays and Iteration

+Computers may not be smart, but they are good at doing many things *very* quickly, like working through lots of data.
+As such, we need a way to store lots of data.
+Today, you will learn about a Ruby data structure that let's us store collections of data: The Array.
+You will also learn about iteration, which is going through every element of an Array.

+When you are all done with the lessons, exercises, and questions for today, you will once again use git to save your work, and then put it in the cloud on Github.

+## Open your local copy of backend_prework

-1. Using your terminal, open the local copy of the repository that you created during setup.
-To do this, you will need to use the terminal command `cd` to change into the directory that holds the repository - if you followed the suggested directory structure from the setup, you should be able to run the following command from your home directory `cd turing/prework`.
+Using your terminal, open the local copy of the repository that you created during setup.
+To do this, you will need to use the terminal command `cd` to change into the directory that holds the repository.
 Once you are in the correct directory, use the terminal command `atom .` to open the prework repository.
+If you are having trouble with this, see the day_1 instructions.

+## Arrays

 1. Work through the [Arrays](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#7.-arrays) section of Ruby in 100 Minutes.
-As you work through this section, research each of the methods mentioned by looking through the Ruby docs for [Arrays](https://ruby-doc.org/core-2.4.1/Array.html);  in the day_2/array_methods.md file, describe what each method does.
+As you work through this section, research each of the methods mentioned by looking through the Ruby docs for [Arrays](https://ruby-doc.org/core-2.4.1/Array.html).
+This documentation might seem intimidating at first, but you will need to get comfortable looking at it.
+Create a file in your day_2 directory called `array_methods.md file` and describe what each method does.

 1. Work through the following lessons from Learn Ruby the Hard Way.
 In the day_2 directory you will see a file called lrthw_notes.md - this is where you can put the answers to any questions or reflections from the lessons.